themanyone/itcc/README.txt

 Make programming fun like Python.

 An command-line shell for C, C++, Rust, Hare, Go, Zig, and the concise, regex-aware CPP (CRAP).
 Also known as an evaluation context, or read-eval-print loop (REPL), this revolutionary shell tool allows programmers to type commands in a variety of compiled langauges and see immediate results.

 About this project.
-Interactive TCC (itcc) is a small python3 utility originally forked from Interactive GCC (igcc).
-And we keep adding other languages to it.
+Interactive TCC (itcc) is a copy of Interactive GCC (igcc) by Andy Balaam.
+This fork builds upon it and adds support for other programming languages.
 We do our best to make the code work for us, but it comes with NO Warranties.
 You are free to share and modify free software in according with the GNU General Public License (GPL) Version 2.
 See the notice at the bottom of this page and COPYING.txt for details.
 Get ITCC from GitHub https://github.com/themanyone/itcc

 Dependencies.
-Build the optional TINYCC compiler (tcc) (or skip down to the C++ section ad use GCC).
+Build the optional TINYCC compiler (tcc) (or skip down to the C++ section and use GCC).
 The experimental MOB branch of tcc accepts random contributions from anyone, so check it over carefully!
 Join the active mailing list, contribute fixes, and update often. git clone https://repo.or.cz/tinycc.git/

 Now with color listings.
 Install Colorama Highlight (required).
 Available through your distro package manager, conda, or pip.

 The main reason we like tcc is instant gratification.
 Owing to its small download size, and the smallness of the resulting executables, tcc's one-pass build ensures virtually no compiler delays between entering code and seeing the results!
 Tcc supports Windows, Linux, Android and other targets with many common GCC extensions.
-But it might lack some of the optimizations of GCC.
+But it might lack some of the GNU extensions and optimizations available with GCC.
 Also, tcc is a C compiler, not a C/C++ compiler suite like GCC.

 Use our Interactive tcc shell, like this: